overcoil/c756-quickies/README.md

    with `NAME`, where `NAME` is
    an adjective_name pair such as `joyous_allen`.
 Specify the `USERID` required by the AMI loaded into the instance, typically `ubuntu` (for an Ubuntu-based image) or `ec2-user` (for an Amazon Linux 2 image).
 This is annoying but there is no easy way around this.

    This command should be run 1&ndash;2 minutes after starting an instance, allowing enough time for it to fully start up.
+Doing so provides a helpful reminder in your terminal session.

 ## Signing on to an instance